mklasek/aimbot/README.md

 External aimbot/info beep experiment.

-Aimbot thread avoids writing into localplayer's viewangles to aim (too much of a red flag, probably an instant ban) and instant cursor movement by utilizing an angle P-regulator, converging the angle between forward view vector and the vector from camera location to target to 0°
+Aimbot thread avoids writing into localplayer's viewangles to aim (probably an instant ban) and instant cursor movement by utilizing an angle P-regulator, converging the angle between forward view vector and the vector from camera location to target to 0°